-Fair value of liabilities in absence of observable market prices for a transfer but a corresponding asset exists for the liability
+Measuring liabilities in absence of observable market prices for a transfer (par.
+26)

-The IASB proposes to measure liabilities in absence of observable market prices based on the methodology that the counterparty would use to measure the fair value of the corresponding asset (BC71).
+The IASB proposes to measure liabilities in absence of observable market prices based on the methodology that the counterparty would use to measure the fair value of the corresponding asset.
+In our view the wording leaves room for interpretation: